-In order to encourage excellence in the art of writing about music, the Schulich School of Music each year offers two prizes to graduate students for essays that demonstrate skillful expression connected to the techniques of research in music.
+In order to encourage excellence in the art of writing about music, the Schulich School of Music offers two prizes each year to graduate students for essays that demonstrate skillful expression connected with the techniques of research in music.

 Value: First Prize $1000; Second Prize $500

 Eligibility: A music graduate student duly registered in the Graduate and Postdoctoral Studies Office may submit any type of essay such as, for example, a contribution to a seminar, an unpublished article, or a work-in-progress based upon thesis research.
 Professorial staff in the Faculty may also nominate essays for the competition.

 - One essay per student per year may be submitted, and each should clearly indicate the author’s name and the date of writing.
 A multi-authored paper may be submitted provided that each student’s contribution is clearly defined in an appendix.
 For multi-disciplinary or technology papers, one of the authors may be a student supervisor or faculty member provided that he or she is not first author and his or her contribution is also specifically detailed in the appendix.

 - Only essays written in English or French will be accepted;

 - Once a student has won first prize in one degree programme, they are not eligible to apply again, unless they have entered a new degree programme (i.e., having won first prize at the Master’s may re-enter the competition again at the doctoral level)

 - Students who win second prize twice are no longer eligible.

 - Each submission must be written while the student is registered at the Schulich School of Music.

 - Essays should be written in a format suitable for submission for a Department of Research graduate seminar (i.e., following recommended style guidelines for bibliographic and footnote references as appropriate to the content and form of the paper);